TheOsceola - N.C. judge hears FSU v. ACC jurisdiction case, case to seal ACC/ESPN record

 Furthermore, FSU has brought to public attention that no ACC schools are allowed to have copies or pictures of the conference's media rights agreement, with the only copy kept at ACC Headquarters in Charlotte.

-While the Grant of Rights agreement is now public, FSU's representation said that it as well as Judge Bledsoe each have only 13 pages of the 160-page document, leaving quite a bit hidden, which FSU hopes to make public.
+While the Grant of Rights agreement is now public, FSU's representation said FSU, as well as Judge Bledsoe, each have only 13 pages of the 160-page document, leaving quite a bit hidden, which FSU hopes to make public.

 FSU's legal representation argued Friday that the ACC's media rights agreement should be considered public record and released to the public.
 The ACC countered by saying that has never before happened in D-I athletics and would be harmful both to the ACC and ESPN if released.